 Eggs: Large, at room temperature.

-How to store Israeli Krembo (Crembo) Cake?
+How to Store Krembo (Crembo) Cake

 Refrigerator: Tightly wrap the cake in plastic wrap or aluminum foil, or place it in an airtight container.
 The cake will stay fresh in the refrigerator for 3-5 days.